 Tickets for the Louvre at night

-To purchase tickets to visit the Louvre at night, visit the Louvre’s official website or use Tiqets.com to have your tickets sent straight to your smartphone.
+To purchase tickets to visit the Louvre at night, visit the Louvre’s official website or use Tiqets.comto have your tickets sent straight to your smartphone.
 If you have the Paris Museum Pass, you’ll get priority access to the museum during night time hours.
-Whatever method you choose, always buy your tickets in advance to avoid spending an hour or more waiting in line to buy your tickets at the door.
+Whatever method you choose, always buy your tickets in advance because tickets are no longer being at the museum.

 Opening hours / days for Louvre at night